1. What kind of program is the DOE Scholars Program? What is its purpose?

 Most last 10 weeks.

 Available internships will be determined by participating DOE sites.
 Participation is dependent upon program need and available funding.
-See Locations.
+See potential locations.
+Locations vary by year based on project needs.

 No, you are responsible for the cost of your own housing at the appointment site during your internship.
-Contact ORAU for more information as needed.
+Contact ORISE for more information as needed.

 Your DOE mentor will let us know when you will be expected to report, and that starting date will be stated in your official appointment letter.
 Most scholars start in June, but factors such as class schedules, housing availability and facility schedules may result in an earlier or later starting date.
 You should be willing to commit 40 hours per week during your internship.
 See Start of Appointment.

 We do not advise that you do this.
 Your appointment is not guaranteed until you receive, sign, and return your official letter.
-Additionally, if DOE Scholars does provide travel assistance, it is important that you work with ORAU to verify that costs are allowable.
+Additionally, if the DOE Scholars Program does provide travel assistance, it is important that you work with ORISE to verify that costs are allowable.

 The program does not include vacation or sick leave; however, you are not expected to be present on days that your facility is closed due to a holiday.